Iambian/CerkelSnek/readme.md

 1. Turn on the calculator and make sure you're on the home screen.
 2. Then push the following keys in order:
    [CLEAR] [2nd] [0] [DOWN] [DOWN] [DOWN] [DOWN] [DOWN] [DOWN] [ENTER]
-3. Push [PRGM] then move the cursor down until LANDLOON is selected.
+3. Push [PRGM] then move the cursor down until CERKSNEK is selected.
    When you have done that, push [ENTER]
 4. Your homescreen should look something like: